March 22, 2021

 TIM McMONAGLE IN LOVELOCK AT GREENWOOD STREET PROJECT

-Lovelock is the presentation of a new suite of paintings by Tim McMonagle that have been directly informed by a new suite of sound works, produced for this project by Paul Knight, who is resident in Berlin.
+'Lovelock' is the presentation of a new suite of paintings by Tim McMonagle that have been directly informed by a new suite of sound works, produced for this project by Paul Knight, who is resident in Berlin.

 Transference.
 The change of elemental states.
 The search for a place not here nor there.